Our Pages

 What is it?

 The dried 'berries' (actually they are soft little 'cones' like those from Pine trees) of Juniper, a tree that if given room can mature to a magnificent 10 meters.
-Juniper has been highly regarded as a purifying medicine by many cultures, its effects are very powerful.
+Juniper has been highly regarded as a purifying medicine by many cultures and its observable effects can be very powerful.

 UNRIPE BERRIES